ironhack-rmt-materials/wd-lesson-guide-and-resources/prework/prework3 (deprecated)/assignment2 - mars rover.md

 ## Iteration 4 | Commands
-- Create a function that receives a list of commands. (eg. 'rffrfflfrff'.)
+- Create a function that receives a list of commands. (e.g. 'rffrfflfrff'.)
 - Suggested approach:
   - Use a loop to iterate over the string.
   - Inside this loop, write a switch or if statement to call the correct function.